diatomzone/diatomzone.github.io/collections/_articlesdir/thoughts-n-reviews/reviews-mp100gk.md

 anyway, asirpa is so awesome YAY{{site.data.foot.t4}}, i love her dynamic with sugimoto. i'm also a massive fan of everyone's funky eye / eyebrow shapes :^D

+edit: after reading/rereading more of the manga, i'm OBSESSED with the paneling style, it's my new gold standard for fight scenes in comics! actions are concise, never taking 3 panels when 2 will do, and the poses and camera angles are strong and dynamic. the resulting fast-paced intensity is super delicious and fun to read!

 ---

 - mp100